jakubciszak/rule-engine/README.md

 # Rule Engine

-Rule Engine is a PHP library designed to evaluate complex rules and propositions.
-It supports various operators and can handle propositions and variables.
+Rule Engine lets you express business logic in plain PHP arrays and evaluate it with ease.
+Pick the API that matches the shape of your data:

+- **FlatRuleAPI** – send a linear array in [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) for fast stack-based evaluation.
+- **NestedRuleApi** – describe rules as nested associative arrays that read like infix notation.

+Both APIs accept arrays decoded from JSON and can work with callables inside the evaluation context, giving you a flexible way to run rules or trigger simple actions.

+## How it works

-This model is based on rule archetype pattern from book ["Enterprise Patterns and MDA: Building Better Software with Archetype Patterns and UML"](https://amzn.eu/d/arcbwKu) by Jim Arlow and Ila Neustadt.
+The library implements the **Rule Archetype Pattern** from the book ["Enterprise Patterns and MDA: Building Better Software with Archetype Patterns and UML"](https://amzn.eu/d/arcbwKu) by Jim Arlow and Ila Neustadt.
+Rules are composed of propositions, operators and optional actions.
+Depending on whether you use `FlatRuleAPI` or `NestedRuleApi`, the rule is converted to a uniform internal structure that the engine evaluates against the provided context.

 ## Requirements